 However, my hope in that regard may all too often be in vain.
 There seems to be more and more of a trend in Virginia toward adoption and application of these guidelines.
 One example: Virginia has now adopted the Fairfax guidelines statewide for determining spousal support in Juvenile and Domestic Relations Court cases.
 And, I can state that I have seen Circuit Courts looking more and more to these guidelines in divorce cases, as well.

 Don’t get me wrong– in most cases where I represent the payee of support, I can put together a strong argument “on paper” for the Court to order far more spousal support than the figure generated by the guidelines.
 I can point to my client’s needs going forward, which guidelines support (combined with her own income) typically won’t allow her to meet.
 I can show how guidelines support will produce after-tax incomes heavily weighted in the payor’s favor, and make an argument that the court should instead order enough spousal support to equalize the parties’ spending money.

 Those arguments may or may not move a court to award more than guidelines spousal support.
 It is impossible to predict.
 But, Virginia law does seem to be moving toward more and more reliance on these spousal support guidelines, for better or worse.
 For potential payors of spousal support, I believe that is a good thing– as I believe the guidelines are strongly pro-payor, as stated above.
 But potential recipients of spousal support will be left at quite a disadvantage by continued reliance on these guidelines.

-The divorce lawyers at Livesay & Myers, P.C. represent clients in voluntary underemployment cases in Fairfax, Alexandria, Arlington, Manassas, Woodbridge, Stafford, Spotsylvania, Fredericksburg and all of Northern Virginia.
+Livesay & Myers has a team of family lawyers representing clients in spousal support cases in Fairfax, Alexandria, Arlington, Manassas, Woodbridge, Stafford, Spotsylvania, Fredericksburg and all of Northern Virginia.
 Contact us to schedule a consultation today.